onboardingsystems/enum_type/README.md

 # EnumType

-Generates Enum Modules that can be used as values and matched in code.
+Generates Enumerated type modules that can be used as values and matched in code.

+## Why?

+Something we have often wanted in Elixir was an enumerated type.
+The benefits we wanted are:

+- compile time type checking
+- easy pattern matching
+- not ecto specific, but has ecto support

 ## Installation